dougeby/IntuneDocs/intune/app-protection-enabled-apps-android.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

-This topic describes the user experience for apps with app protection policies.
+This topic describes the user experience for Androids apps with app protection policies.
 App protection polices are applied only when apps are used in the work context: like accessing apps using your work account, or accessing files stored in your company OneDrive business location.
 ##  Accessing apps

 The Company Portal app is required for all apps associated with app protection policies on Android devices.